Wu Bangguo: First term (2003–2008)

 On 27 March, Wu became the head of a special task force to draft the amendment to the Chinese constitution, which was adopted by the NPC on 12 March 2004.
 The amendment incorporated the Three Represents to the constitution and declared lawful private property of citizens to be "inviolable".
 In December 2003, General Secretary Hu Jintao instructed the NPC to create a "special legislation on Taiwan".
-At an internal meeting of the NPCSC’s Party members Wu said that the legislature must expedite Taiwan legislation because "[t]he possibility of major ‘Taiwan independence’ incidents during [Taiwan’s] ‘constitutional reform’ process cannot be ruled out."
-The law was ratified by the NPC on 14 March 2005.
+At an internal meeting of the NPCSC's Party members Wu said that the legislature must expedite Taiwan legislation because "[t]he possibility of major 'Taiwan independence' incidents during [Taiwan's] 'constitutional reform' process cannot be ruled out."
+The Anti-Secession Law was ratified by the NPC on 14 March 2005.

-On April 6, 2004, the NPCSC issued a legislative interpretation of two provisions in Annexes I and II to the Hong Kong Basic Law which handled the procedures for changing the selection processes for the Chief Executive and Legislative Council, respectively, which stated that no electoral reform may be initiated in Hong Kong unless the Chief Executive first submits a report to the NPCSC on the need for reform and until the NPCSC decides it may proceed.
-Wu explained the decision by saying that the "central leadership believes that it is imperative to make clear that the authority to decide on the development of Hong Kong’s political system rests with the central leadership, and that the Legislative Council does not have the power to propose bills concerning the political system.
-To have the central leadership maintain firm control over the development of Hong Kong’s political system, we must ensure that, even when the situation in Hong Kong is at its worst, the central leadership can still steer the direction of Hong Kong’s political system".
+On 6 April 2004, the NPCSC issued a legislative interpretation of two provisions in Annexes I and II to the Hong Kong Basic Law which handled the procedures for changing the selection processes for the Chief Executive and Legislative Council, respectively, which stated that no electoral reform may be initiated in Hong Kong unless the Chief Executive first submits a report to the NPCSC on the need for reform and until the NPCSC decides it may proceed.
+Wu explained the decision by saying that the "central leadership believes that it is imperative to make clear that the authority to decide on the development of Hong Kong's political system rests with the central leadership, and that the Legislative Council does not have the power to propose bills concerning the political system.
+To have the central leadership maintain firm control over the development of Hong Kong's political system, we must ensure that, even when the situation in Hong Kong is at its worst, the central leadership can still steer the direction of Hong Kong's political system".